josahty/robofriends/README.md

-# ztm-course-react-component
+# ztm-course-robofriends
-Exercise to create a React component.
+Exercise to create web app using React and Redux.
 From Section 19 of Andrei Neagoie's Zero to Mastery course on Udemy.